ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

       - default
       - patch

-If :ansopt:`ansible.bulitin.combine#filter:list_merge='prepend'`, arrays from the right hash will be prepended to the ones in the left hash:
+If :ansopt:`ansible.builtin.combine#filter:list_merge='prepend'`, arrays from the right hash will be prepended to the ones in the left hash:

 .. code-block:: yaml+jinja